Neo-Vorsatz/Libraries/C DataHandling/README.md

-# C DataHandling [Warning: In Production]
+# C DataHandling
 ## Overview
 Some functionality this module offers is:
+- Getting the cumulative sum of data
 - Getting the mean, variance and standard deviation of a set of data
-- Getting the cumulative sum of data
 - Sorting data in ascending order, or reversing the order

 In this folder, test.c was made to test the module.<br>